Families of singular algebraic varieties that are rationally elliptic spaces: Introduction

 The relevant calculations are presented in the following two sections.
 The topology of the hypersurfaces in the case of families (\ref{myprocspace}) and (\ref{newspace}) depend on the explicit form of the characteristic polynomials of the monodromy of the corresponding singularity in each of the cases.
 The calculation was done for (\ref{myprocspace}) in \cite{proc77} and for (\ref{newspace}) is in Section \ref{homquadric}.
 In respective sections, we also describe the cohomology algebras as the quotients of polynomial rings (with changed grading in the case of $W_n^d$).
 The cohomology algebras of $V_n^d$ are just the cohomology of twisted projective spaces that appeared in the study of complete intersections (cf. \cite{diffstructures}).

 Finally, I want to thank S.Yokura for bringing the Hilali conjecture to my attention (cf. \cite{yokura}) which led to collaboration \cite{joinshoji} and to my interest in rationally elliptic spaces.
-I also want to thank him and J. Amoros for the comments on the various drafts of this note.
+I also want to thank him, J. Amoros as well as the referee of this paper for the comments on the various drafts of this note.